How to Care for Halo Extensions in Winter and on Ski Trips

 No. Always keep your hair secured while skiing.

-Wind, snow, and cold air cause severe tangling and dehydration when hair is loose.
+Wind, snow, and cold air cause significant tangling and dehydration when hair is loose.

 1. Reduce Friction Inside Hats & Helmets